shanesturrock/bioit/docs/igv.md

     #%Module 1.0
     #
-    #  picard module for use with 'environment-modules' package:
+    #  igv module for use with 'environment-modules' package:
     #
     prepend-path  PATH         /opt/bioit/igv/2.3.97/